aws-samples/aws-dbs-refarch-edw/README.md

 <table><tr><td><a href="https://github.com/aws-samples/aws-dbs-refarch-redshift/tree/master/src/quicksight-viz"><img src="https://raw.githubusercontent.com/aws-samples/aws-dbs-refarch-edw/master/src/quicksight-viz/thumbnail.png"/></a></td><td>

-[Amazon Quicksight](https://aws.amazon.com/quicksight) is a powerful data visualisation and business intelligence service that is serverless, and fully managed in the cloud.
+<a href="https://aws.amazon.com/quicksight">Amazon Quicksight</a> is a powerful data visualisation and business intelligence service that is serverless, and fully managed in the cloud.
 It provides the ability to create your first visualisation in as little as 60 seconds, and provides simple integration with a variety of AWS analytics services, including Redshift.

 </td></tr></table>